usuiat/Zoomable/README.md

 ```

 Zoomable can be used with

 - any composable components such as `Image`, `Text`, etc.
 - asynchronous image composable such as coil's `AsyncImage`.

+Zoomable also can be used in conjunction with

 - Accompanist's `HorizontalPager` and `VerticalPager`.
+- Androidx's `HorizontalPager` and `VerticalPager` introduced in Compose v1.4.0.

 ## Usage